Sasikalapemmanaboidi/Sasikalapemmanaboidi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Asquare enterprises
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Azure, Aws
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on deployment team
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with python
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: sashipemmanaboidi@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: .....